-The performance measures in the tables below are required to be reported in accordance with section 2618 of the Local Government Act 2002.
+The performance measures in the tables below are required to be reported in accordance with section 261B of the Local Government Act 2002.

-Community Sutcomes Level of Sensce Statement Performance Measure Year 1 Target Year 2 Target Year 3 Turget Year 4-10 Target AND PEOPLE a reliable stormwater service and ensure that service and ensure that service interruptions are DIA Non-Financial Performance Measure 1: System Adequacy The number of Flooding events that occur in the Councils district.
+Community Outcomes Level of Service Statement Performance Measure Year 1 Target Year 2 Target Year 3 Target Year 4-10 Target HEALTHY ENVIRONMENT AND PEOPLE The natural DIA Non-Financial Performance Measure 1: System Adequacy The number of flooding events that occur in the Councils district.
 For each flooding event, the number of habitable floors affected (expressed per 1000 properties connected to the Council network).
 0 (zero) floors affected per 1000 connections up to a 1 in 50 year ARI storm event.
-0 (zero) 0 (zero) 0 (zero) DtA Non-Financial Performance Measure 2: Discharge Compliance Compliance with Council's resource consents for discharge from its stormwater system measured by the number of: a) abatement notices b) infringement notices c) enforcement orders d) convictions in relation to resource consents a) 0 (Zero) Abatement notices b) 0 (Zero) Infringement notices c) 0 (Zero) Enforcement orders d) 0 (Zero) convictions 0 (żero) 0 (zero) 0 (zero) DIA Non-Financial Performance Measure 3: Response Times The median response time to attend a flooding event, measured from the time that the Council receives notification to the time that service personnel reach the site.
-1 Hour 1 Haur 1 Hour 1 Hour DIA Non-Financial Performance Measure 4: Customer Satisfaction The number of complaints received by Council about the performance of its stormwater system, expressed per 1000 properties connected to the Council stormwater system.
+0 (zero) 0 (zero) 0 (zero) environment is enhanced and protected.
+Council services are green and healthy DIA Non-Financial Performance Measure 2: Discharge Compliance Compliance with Council's resource consents for discharge from its stormwater system measured by the number of: a) abatement notices b) infringement notices c) enforcement orders d) convictions in relation to resource consents a) 0 (Zero) Abatement notices b) 0 (Zero) Infringement notices c) 0 (Zero) Enforcement orders d) 0 (Zero) convictions 0 (zero) 0 (zero) 0 (zero) DIA Non-Financial Performance Measure 3: Response Times The median response time to attend a flooding event, measured from the time that the Council receives notification to the time that service personnel reach the site.
+1 Hour 1 Hour 1 Hour 1 Hour DIA Non-Financial Performance Measure 4: Customer Satisfaction The number of complaints received by Council about the performance of its stormwater system, expressed per 1000 properties connected to the Councils stormwater system.
 15 complaints per 1000 connections.
-N8: This is a baseline figure for stormwater related complaints received in the past eight years.
+NB: This is a baseline figure for stormwater related complaints received in the past eight years.
 15 15 15